GULibrarySandbox/intro-text-mining-analysis-old/content/3-Rights_permissions_licences.md

 ### Reserach data permissions

 The level of permission you need to use and reuse research data depends on several variables, who owns the data, how you got the data and what you intend to use the data for.

-When using a repository - data permissions
+When using data from a repository - data permissions

-scraping for data, creating original data
+when scraping for, or creating original data

-publishing the data - sensitive data,  de- identified data
+When publishing the data - sensitive data,  de- identified data

+Data copyright

 -----